 Facilities and environment

-As a student at Newcastle University you'll be based in the School of Natural and Environmental Sciences at our city-centre campus and have access to two commercial farms near to Newcastle.
+Agriculture is based in the School of Natural and Environmental Sciences at our city-centre campus.
+During your studies, you'll have access to two commercial farms near Newcastle.

 Our University farms, Cockle Park Farm and Nafferton Farm, will give you an insight into how real-world farms operate, so you're prepared for your future.
 Our farms are used for research, teaching and demonstration.

-You'll also have access to state-of-the-art, on-campus laboratories, equipped with industry-standard equipment as well as NU-Food, our food and consumer research facility.
+You'll have the opportunity to access modern laboratories equipped with industry-standard equipment.
+You'll also use NU-Food, our food and consumer research facility.

 You'll be able to use our computing facilities, including computers running industry-standard software used in agriculture businesses, to help ensure you're career-ready.

 As a new student, you'll receive a tablet so you can download online learning resources, helping to make our campus more sustainable.